Hartford, Connecticut: Bus

 Connecticut Transit (CTtransit) is owned by the Connecticut Department of Transportation.
 The Hartford Division of CTtransit operates local and commuter bus service within the city and the surrounding area.
 Hartford's Downtown Area Shuttle (DASH) bus route is a free downtown circulator.
 All city buses are equipped with bike racks.

 In March 2015, CTfastrak, Connecticut's first bus rapid transit system, opened, providing a separated right-of-way between Hartford and New Britain.
 In addition, express bus services travel from downtown Hartford and Waterbury, servicing intermediate suburban communities like Southington and Cheshire, providing reliable public transportation between these communities for the first time.
 CTfastrak consists of 10 stations along the dedicated New Britain to Hartford busway, as well as a downtown loop serving Union Station and other downtown landmarks.
 Amenities include high-level station platforms, on-board wi-fi, ticket machines for pre-boarding fare collection, and real-time arrival information at stations.

 Interstate bus service is provided by Peter Pan Bus, Greyhound Bus and Megabus.
 Chinatown bus lines provide low-cost bus service between Hartford and their New York and Boston hubs.
 In addition, there are buses for connections to smaller cities in the state.
 The main bus station is located on the ground floor of the transport center at Hartford Union Station at One Union Place, serving Peter Pan Bus and Greyhound Bus customers.
 All Megabus arrivals and departures are at the corner of Columbus Boulevard and Talcott Street on the opposite side of downtown.

 Bicycle

 A bicycle route runs through the center of Hartford.
 This route is a small piece of the large eastern bicycle route – the East Coast Greenway (ECG).
 The 3000 mi ECG runs from Calais, Maine, to the Florida Keys.
 The route is intended to be off-road, but some sections are currently on-road.
 The section through Hartford is right through the middle of Bushnell Park.

-There are designated bicycle lanes on several roads including Capitol Avenue, Zion Street, Scarborough Lane, Whitney, and South Whitney.
+There are designated bicycle lanes on several roads including Capitol Avenue, Zion Street, Scarborough Street, Whitney, and South Whitney.